 HAWKs LA outdoor classrooms are the greenspaces in Los Angeles.
 Prior to each camp, the counselors will provide a line-up of the day or week’s locations.
+We register by region.
+When you sign up, your exact location within that region will be determined by a number of factors including weather forecast and trail conditions.
+For an overview of locations by region please refer to our map.

 Northeast LA locations include Hahamongna Watershed Park and The Gabrielino Trail in Pasadena, North Atwater Park, Griffith Park, and Elysian Park in Los Angeles, and trailheads in the San Gabriel Mountains near Altadena.